 Jonny Stewart and Matthew Agnew are among replacements.

 Noel McNamara has made three changes to the forwards; Dalton returns to the second row while Hall and Jack Daly receive their first starts of the tournament in the back row.
 The front row remains unchanged with Jordan Duggan, Diarmuid Barron and Jack Aungier making their third starts of the tournament.
 Dalton is partnered by Jack Dunne while Caelan Doris completes the back row.

 Both Ireland and Georgia sit with 1 point in Pool C with Ireland marginally ahead of the 2015 U20 Trophy winners on points difference.
-While both will fancy themselves against each other, one eye will be kept on the Italy v Argentina match in Pool B in which a favourable result could see the winner of Ireland and Georgia progress.
+One eye will be kept on the Italy v Argentina match in Pool B in which a favourable result could see the winner of Ireland and Georgia progress.

 This is how it stands between those four sides competing for the final two seeds in the 5th-8th section:

 While it is still mathematically possible that Wales and Australia could finish below the 5th-8th play off spots, it is not likely that Wales will lose to Japan and we do not anticipate Australia to suffer a heavy defeat against New Zealand that would see their positive points difference of 30 wiped out.